Icosacube/Melbourne-Connect-Scheduler-2024/README.md

 # Get started - Frontend

+## Environment variables
+Please create a `.env` file with the variable and path descried in [Frontend ENV](https://melbourneconnectscheduler.notion.site/Environment-variables-0976a23502d4481f8cfb37ab251e741b?pvs=4) before proceeding

+---

 Please run the following commands in `frontend/mcs-frontend` directory

+### `npm install`
+This command will install all necessary dependencies Please run this before running any other NPM Scripts

 ### `npm start`
 Runs this commend to start the app in the development mode.\